aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/eps-metadata-management/modify-eps-metadata-add-array-items/_index.md

 // ExEnd:4
 ```

-Retrieve the XMP metadata from the EPS file.
-If the EPS file lacks XMP metadata, a new one is created with values from PS metadata comments.
+The `GetXmpMetadata` call either returns the existing XMP block or creates a fresh one populated with standard PostScript comments.

 ## Step 3: Change XMP metadata values